gabrielajamhour/Supermarket-Pricing-Dashboard/README.md

 One of the key challenges was that **exact product matches are not always available across all supermarkets**.

-To address this, the following approach was adopted:

-> *“Due to differences in product assortment across chains, exact product matches were not always available.
-Therefore, products were selected based on functional equivalence within each category, ensuring comparability at the category level rather than exact SKU level.”*
+To address this, the following approach was adopted due to differences in product assortment across chains, exact product matches were not always available.
+Therefore, products were selected based on functional equivalence within each category, ensuring comparability at the category level rather than exact SKU level.

 For example: